 When should I increase the weight I’m lifting?

-When you notice the last few reps of a set are easy and you can easily do one or two more with proper form, go for an incremental weight increase.
-It can take between two to four weeks — or more — to build up the strength needed to safely add more weight.
+When you notice the last few reps of a set are easy, and you can easily do one or two more with proper form, go for an incremental weight increase.
+It can take between two and four weeks — or more — to build up the strength needed to safely add more weight.
 A set of adjustable dumbbells, especially a set that can expand as you get stronger, will make these gradual weight increases easy and save space.
-For even more micro adjustments, adder weights give you the option to increase your weight by 2.5 lbs.
+For even more micro adjustments, micro weights give you the option to increase your weight by 2.5 lbs.

 Stay Mindful and Motivated